BioBoost/pki-tls-digital-certificate-generation/README.md

     -new
     -key leaf.key           # private key associated with the csr -out leaf.csr           # output file
-#    -config leaf_req.config # [disabled] contains config for generating the csr such as the distinguished name
+    -config leaf_req.config # contains config for generating the csr such as the distinguished name

 # create the leaf certificate (note: no ca.ext. this certificate is not a CA)
 openssl ca
     -in leaf.csr                # csr file
     -out leaf.pem               # output certificate file
-    -config intermediate.config # CA configuration file (note: intermediate is issuing) -days 365                   # 1 year
+    -config intermediate.config # CA configuration file (note: intermediate is issuing) -extfile leaf.ext           # extensions for leaf, for example alt-names -days 365                   # 1 year

 # verify the certificate chain